Tayi22/cc-task3/README.md

   - NodeJs With Websockets for real time updates
   - Done by Richard

-- Koordiantor
+- Koordinator
   - Splits Workoad to task and distributes
   - Sends Updates from Worker to Webservice
-  - Done by Bernhard?
+  - Done by Bernhard

 - Worker
   - Splits Task furthermore and works on it
   - Sends updates to Koordinator
-  - Done by ?
+  - Done by Bernhard

 - DB
   - Saves user Text Files